-Fig.1.1 Authorities operating within CERTUM qualified services and other certification services of CERTUM certification Authority
+Fig.1.1 The authorities operating within CERTUM qualified services

-CERTUM QCA authority is independent from the other authorities (except the National root NCCert under the requirements of §7 Rozporządzenie Rady Ministrów z dnia 9 sierpnia 2002 r. w sprawie dkreślenia szczegółowego trybu tworzenia i wydawania zaświadczenia certfikacyjnego związanego z podpsem elektronicznym) and is not bound by any cross-certification agreements
+CERTUM QCA authority is independent from the other authorities (except the National root NCCert under the requirements of \$\int 7\$ Rozporządzenie Rady Ministrów z dnia 9 sierpnia 2002 r. w sprawie określenia szczegółowego trybu tworzenia i wydawania zaświadczenia certyfikacyjnego związanego z podpisem elektronicznym) and is not bound by any cross-certification agreements

-This Certification Practice Statement refers to CERTUM QCA authority and registration authorities affiliated by CERTUM QCA, qualified time - stamping authority CERTUM QTSA, qualified online certificate status protocol authority CERTUM QOCSP, qualified data validation and certification server authority CERTUM QDVCS, qualified delivery authority CERTUM QDA, qualified object deposits authority CERTUM QODA, qualified registries and repositories authority CERTUM QACA, and service recipients - subscribers of qualified certificates, timestamps tokens, certificate status tokens, data validation tokens, evidences of receipt and submission (including official evidence of receipt and submission), deposit, registries and repositories tokens (particularly regarding signed objects), attribute certificates, and all relying parties that use he services or exchange any information with cckDomena domain id-unizeto OBJECT IDENTIFIER::= { iso(1) member-body(2) pl(616) organization(1) 113527)
+This Certification Practice Statement refers to the CERTUM QCA authority and registration authorities affiliated by the CERTUM QCA, the qualified time - stamping authority CERTUM QTSA, the qualified online certificate status protocol authority CERTUM QOCSP, the qualified data validation and certification server authority CERTUM QDVCS, the qualified delivery authority CERTUM QDA, the qualified object deposits authority CERTUM QODA, the qualified registries and repositories authority CERTUM QRRA and the qualified attribute certificates authority CERTUM QACA, and the service recipients - subscribers of qualified certificates, timestamps tokens, certificate status tokens, data validation tokens, evidences of receipt and submission (including official evidences of receipt and submission), deposit, registries and repositories tokens (particularly regarding signed objects), attribute certificates, and all relying parties that use the services or exchange any information with the cckDomena domain.

-Certificates and tokens issued by CERTUM contain the identifiers^{1,3} of certification policies, enabling relying parties to state if the application of a certificate being verified by the party is in accordance with the declared purpose of the certificate.
+Certificates and tokens issued by CERTUM contain the identifiers13 of certification policies enabling relying parties to state if the application of a certificate being verified by the party is in accordance with the declared purpose of the certificate.
 The declared purpose might be specified on the basis of values set in PolicyInformation structure of the extension certificatePolicies (see Chapter 7.1.1.2) of every certificate issued by CERTUM.